Plas yn Rhiw: Modern history

 The property was purchased by Thomas Edward Roberts of Hendre, Abererch, who lived in the manor house with his wife and children.
-But his son did not have interest to live in the house as he was residing in Harlech.
-He, therefore, released the house and the land to Lady Strickland of Sizergh Castle and Garden, Cumbria, who lived in the manor house for two summers.
-She was instrumental in fixing a modern bathtub in the house; it is now a water display item in the garden.
+But his son did not want to live in the house as he lived in Harlech.
+He, therefore, released the house and the land to Lady Strickland of Sizergh Castle, Cumbria, who lived in the manor house for two summers.
+She was instrumental in putting a bathtub in the house; it is now a water display item in the garden.
 After her, one of the daughters of Williams lived in the house for some time and then moved to Abergele in 1922.
 Then the house was deserted and remained untended till the Keating sisters bought it who, as children, had moved with their mother to Rhiw in 1904 and taken residence in a rented house.

 In 1939, the Keating sisters, Eileen, Lorna and Honora, along with their mother, Constance, who traced their ancestry to the original owners of the manor, purchased the manor house.
-They embarked on a serious refurbishing process in which they improved the garden setting, acquiring more land to enhance the environmental setting of the house and brought back the old glory of the manor.
+They embarked on a refurbishing process in which they improved the garden setting, acquiring more land to enhance the environmental setting of the house.

 Buildings

 The walls, measuring a depth of 6.5 ft in places, were constructed of large stones.
 A third storey was built as an extension to the old manor house built in the 17th century.
 A stair-wing was added to the rear.
 It was extended laterally, also.
 The front elevation, as well as the doors and windows were redesigned with a Georgian façade.
 Sixteen pane, sash windows, and an above ground floor verandah were added.
 There is a stone, spiral staircase.
 The house was restored by the Keating sisters in 1939, with advice from Clough Williams-Ellis (who designed and built Portmeirion village), which included removal of the ca. 1816 Regency style stucco to reveal the original grey stone walls.

-Located on the grounds, and adjoining the manor home, a two-storey former gardener's cottage is available for rent.
-It has its own kitchen, sitting/dining room, fireplace, bedrooms, and a bathroom.

 There are several Grade II listed buildings on the estate, such as the cartshed which was listed in 1971, including the manor house and the detached cottage.
 There is also a summerhouse and a tool shed.
 An old mill next to a stream was granted Royal permission to grind its own corn.